Hardt-Coded/MyCryptoPortfolio/README.md

 The function in the service file return correctly Async<Result<ExRate list, string>>.
 But the consuming function App.fs -> getRates, gets a strange error message, something with Argument bla, and on "Ok x" x is an integer.
 So I change to the exception thingy.

+# Updates

+- 2018-08-20: Aft the awesome insperation of https://github.com/TimLariviere/ElmishContacts,
+  I have introduce external command to seperate the pages into their own modules and to composite them in the App.fs like Tim it does.
+Thanks Tim.

 # Description of the App